 Except for to make my serving XXXXXL and on continuous repeat.

 The first step to any killer french onion soup is always gonna be those caramelized onions.
 The heart and soul to flavor, guys.
-Let your onions caramelize nice and slow and then throw your beef and potatoes into the party and let ’em all get to know each other.
+Let your onions caramelize nice and slow for awhile.

-Rich beef stock and just a little Marsala wine bring all the flavors together and you will likely be knocked on your knees over how good it’s gonna make your entire house smell.
+Rich beef broth and just a little Marsala wine bring all the flavors together and you will likely be knocked on your knees over how good it’s gonna make your entire house smell.

 BUT WAIT.
 There’s MORE.
 The classic french onion soup way is obviously gonna include toasted french bread + a big slice of melty Swiss cheese.